-A disease or disorder is defined as rare in Europe when it affects fewer than 1 in 2000.**

-Previously

 A disease or disorder is defined as rare in the USA when it affects fewer than 200,000 Americans at any given time.

 One rare disease may affect only a handful of patients in the EU (European Union), and another touch as many as 245,000.
-In the EU, as many as 30 million people alone may be affected by one of the 6000 to 8000 rare diseases existing.
+In the EU, as many as 30 million people alone may be affected by one of over 6000 rare diseases existing.

 - 80% of rare diseases have identified genetic origins whilst others are the result of infections (bacterial or viral), allergies and environmental causes, or are degenerative and proliferative.